Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

 \begin{definition}[\cite{AB09}, Definition 2.20] For every $L\subseteq\{0,1\}^*$, we say that $L\in{\rm co}\mathcal{NP}$ if there exists a polynomial $p(n)$ and a deterministic polynomial-time Turing machine $M$ such that for every $x\in\{0,1\}^*$, \end{definition}

-In regard to the relation between the time complexity of $k$-tape nondeterministic Turing machines and that of single-tape nondeterministic Turing machines, we quote the following useful lemma, extracted from the standard textbook \cite{AHU74} (see Lemma 10.1 in \cite{AHU74}), which plays important roles in the following context:
+Concerning the relation between the time complexity of $k$-tape and single-tape nondeterministic Turing machines, we recall the following useful lemma, extracted from the standard textbook \cite{AHU74} (see Lemma 10.1 in \cite{AHU74}), which will play an important role later:

 \begin{lemma}[Lemma 10.1 in \cite{AHU74}] If $L$ is accepted by a $k$-tape nondeterministic $T(n)$ time-bounded Turing machine, then $L$ is accepted by a single-tape nondeterministic $O(T^2(n))$ time-bounded Turing machine.\Q.E.D \end{lemma}